-McKinley High School teacher who had sex with students to be sentenced
+McKinley High School teacher who had sex with students avoids prison time

-CANTON, Ohio– A Canton high school teacher accused of having sex with her students will be sentenced on Tuesday.
+CANTON, Ohio– A Canton high school teacher accused of having sex with her students was sentenced on Tuesday.

 Tiffany Eichler, 36, pleaded guilty to three counts of sexual battery in May.
-Her sentencing is set for noon in Stark County Common Pleas Court.
+She was sentenced to 30 days in jail, 30 half days at day jail and 300 hours of community service.
+She was ordered to pay for court costs, counseling and a $1,000 fine.

+Eichler will also have to register as a Tier III sex offender and her teaching license was revoked.

 In March, officials at McKinley High School contacted the Canton Police Department about Eichler, a physical education and health teacher.